orangejuice/blog/data/activity/book-局外人-2010/record.en.md

 date: 2020-01-18 15:50:09+08:00
 douban:
   rating: 9.1
-  subtitle: "[French] Albert Camus / 2010 / Shanghai Translation Publishing House"
+  subtitle: "[French] Albert Camus / 2010 / Shanghai Translation Press"
 ---

-Finished reading during a trip.
-I am familiar with such arbitrary decisions, familiar with this numb sorrow, familiar with this air of having no grasp on life.
+Finished reading during a journey.
+Familiar with such arbitrary decisions, familiar with this numb sadness, familiar with this sheer uncertainty about life.